While indexing a repository the indexer stops and the following error can be seen in the logs (example below for an SVN repository):

-Increase the permitted number of open file handles for the FishEye user and/or whole system.
-These settings may vary between operating systems, please check with a system administrator or research beforehand.
-Below is described the most common approach to troubleshooting and fixing this problem.
+These settings may vary between operating systems so please check with a system administrator or perform additional research before making any changes.
+Described below is the most common approach to troubleshooting and fixing this problem.

 Setting the permitted number of file handles per process